Translation functors and decomposition numbers for the periplectic Lie superalgebra $\mathfrak{p}(n)$: Introduction

-Although projective modules are also injective and tilting, the combinatorics of standard modules is different from the combinatorics of costandard modules.
+\begin{enumerate} \item A peculiar fact is that the usual duality functor for this category (in contrast with the classical category $\mathcal O$ or the category of finite-dimensional modules over basic Lie superalgebras) does not preserves simple objects. \item Although projective modules are also injective and tilting, the combinatorics of standard modules is different from the combinatorics of costandard modules.
 In particular, the standard and costandard modules with the same highest weight have different dimensions, (Lemma~\ref{lem:Kacdim}).
 We call them therefore {\it thick} respectively {\it thin Kac modules}.
-A remarkable observation (Lemma~\ref{lem:ext}) is the existence of a second highest weight structure with the thick and thin Kac modules interchanged.

-Another particular feature of this category is that, although we have typical weights, the indecomposable projective modules are never simple.
+A remarkable observation (Lemma~\ref{lem:ext}) is the existence of two highest weight structure with the thick and thin Kac modules interchanged. \item Another particular feature of this category is that, although we have typical weights (for which indecomposable projectives are thick Kac modules and irreducibles are thin Kac modules) the indecomposable projective modules are never simple; see Theorems~\ref{thrm:main-mult2} and \ref{cor:KL_coeff}.
 This fact is related to the existence of a non-trivial Jacobson radical in $\mathcal{U}(\mathfrak p(n))$, see \cite{Ser}.